Landaluce/get-Tweets/README.md

 	  3. Exit
 	  What would you like to do?

-### Quitting get-Tweets
-To quit get-Tweets, simply choose the the third option in the menu or cose the terminal.
+**Quitting get-Tweets:** To quit get-Tweets, simply choose the the third option in the menu or cose the terminal.